University of the Rockies Catalog - Student Support, Health, and Safety

-All student materials to be posted or displayed on any other bulletin boards within the Colorado Springs campus or Denver Instructional Site must be first approved by the Director of Student Affairs (firstname.lastname@example.org) or a designee from the Students Affairs department.
+All student materials to be posted or displayed on any other bulletin boards must be first approved by the Director of Student Affairs (firstname.lastname@example.org) or a designee from the Students Affairs department.
 The displayed post must include a date stamp showing when approval was granted by the Director of Student Affairs or Student Affairs designee.

 No more than one copy of an item may be posted on any one bulletin board, and no student posters may be placed on the official University bulletin board.
 Faculty may not post academic information without approval from the appropriate School Dean.